Episode #280: How to Live Free in a Dangerous World and Write a Decolonial Memoir with Shayla Lawson

 Shayla Lawson: Hahahaha

 Matt Bowles: All right.
-Shayla, knowing everything that you know now.
+Shayla, know everything that you know now.
 If you could go back in time and give one piece of advice to your 18-year-old self, what would you say to 18-year-old Shayla?

 Shayla Lawson: You know yourself.
-Yeah, because I wouldn’t want to necessarily change the scope of anything that’s happened, but I think it would be great for me to let my 18-year-old self know that you know yourself and trust that.
+Yeah, because I wouldn’t want to necessarily change the scope of anything that’s happened, but I think it would be great for me to let my 18-year-old self-know that you know yourself and trust that.
 And the people who tell you otherwise have no idea what they’re talking about.

 Matt Bowles: All right.
 Of all the places that you have now traveled to, what are three of your favorite destinations you would most recommend other people should check out?